dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

-ratio of ECT and SCE codepoints received indicates the relative severity of such congestion, such that 100% SCE is very close to the threshold of CE marking, 100% ECT indicates that the bottleneck link may not be fully utilised, and a 1:1 balance of ECT and SCE codepoints indicates that the present send rate is a good match to the bottleneck link.
+ratio of ECT and SCE codepoints received indicates the relative severity of such congestion, such that 100% SCE is very close to the threshold of CE marking, 100% ECT indicates that the bottleneck link may not be fully utilised, and some mixture of ECT and SCE codepoints indicates that the present send rate is a good match to the bottleneck link.

 Details of how to implement SCE awareness at the transport layer will be left to additional Internet Drafts yet to be submitted.
+To ensure RTT-fair convergence with single-queue SCE AQMs, transports SHOULD stabilise at higher SCE ratios for higher BDPs, and MAY reduce their response to CE marks IFF they are responding to SCE signals received at around the same time (eg. in adjacent packets, or at least during the same RTT) in the same flow.

 To maximise the benefit of SCE, middleboxes SHOULD produce SCE markings sooner than they produce CE markings, when the level of congestion increases.